Skip to main content

 print(user)

-You can limit how deep dlt goes when generating child tables.
-By default, the library will descend and generate child tables for all nested lists, without limit.
+You can limit how deep dlt goes when generating nested tables and flattening dicts into columns.
+By default, the library will descend and generate nested tables for all nested lists, without limit.

 note

-max_table_nesting is optional so you can skip it, in this case dlt will use it from the source if it is specified there or fallback to default value which has 1000 as maximum nesting level.
+max_table_nesting is optional so you can skip it, in this case, dlt will use it from the source if it is specified there or fallback to the default value which has 1000 as the maximum nesting level.

 import dlt